 Dark Mode Designs

 “Look for major tech companies to continue investing in Dark Mode designs.
 These designs utilize darker backgrounds with lighter text, with the benefits being less eye strain for readers and longer battery life on devices.
-Major email clients like Gmail and Outlook added dark mode settings last year, while devices such as iPhones and iPads included a Dark mode setting as of iOS 13.0.” - Sunny Ashley, Founder and CEO of Autoshopinvoice.
+Major email clients like Gmail and Outlook added dark mode settings last year, while devices such as iPhones and iPads included a Dark mode setting as of iOS 13.0.” - Austin LaRoche, CEO of Autoshopinvoice.

 “A new trend that is developing in the web development industry is "web performance developers" or what some call "SEO developers".
 What I mean by that is, developers who have a strong grasp on how to optimize websites for modern day search engines (mostly for Google's standards).
 Now, while this used to be considered a marketing or "business" job, web development teams are slowly transitioning to SEO full stack developers.
 These developers have a great understanding of front-end infrastructure, semantic layout, schema mark-up, indexing and crawling budget and how to efficiently load AJAX or other server related calls so that Google can index that content.